Conservative Asfura, backed by Trump, takes slim lead in Honduras presidential election

 Both Asfura and Nasralla have said they may resume diplomatic relations with Taiwan, which were severed in 2023.
 Such a move would mark the biggest diplomatic setback for China in the region for decades.

-Sunday's vote, in which the 128 members of Congress, hundreds of mayors, and thousands of other public officials are also being chosen, took place in a highly polarized climate, with the three top candidates hurling accusations of possible fraud.
+Sunday's vote, in which the 128 members of Congress, hundreds of mayors, and thousands of other public officials are also being chosen, took place in a highly polarized climate.
 Moncada has suggested she would not recognize the official results.

 Most polls showed a virtual tie between the three candidates heading into election day.
-The Organization of American States expressed concerns about the electoral process, and the majority of its members in an extraordinary session last week called for the government of outgoing President Xiomara Castro to conduct elections free of intimidation, fraud and political interference.
+The Organization of American States expressed concerns about the electoral process.

-U.S. Deputy Secretary of State Christopher Landau also warned the U.S. will respond "swiftly and decisively to anyone who undermines the integrity of the democratic process in Honduras."
+U.S. Deputy Secretary of State Christopher Landau warned the U.S. would respond "swiftly and decisively to anyone who undermines the integrity of the democratic process in Honduras."

 DISTRUST OF ELECTORAL PROCESS